VoronManiac/V2.4-Aire/README.md

 Add M3x8 screws to the four outermost inserts leaving about 3mm of the screw thread exposed.
 ![](./images/Screws.jpg?raw=true)

 Take the perfectly good 5015 blowers and cut the leads to about 80mm.
-Solder and heat shrink the blower leads to the 2P JST housings keeping the red/black orientation matching the original lead.
+Solder and heat shrink the blower leads to the 2P JST housings, keeping the red/black orientation matching the original leads.

 Insert a soldered JST housing into each of the FilterMain parts, noting the orientation.
 The gap in the JST connector should face down.
 Insert the connector at an angle, then press flat until it snaps into place.
 ![](./images/Insert_JST.jpg?raw=true)